ritvik02/Relation-extraction-/README.md

 # Relation-extraction-
-Relation Extraction project is about finding the relation between 2 concepts.
-Sampling Techniques play a significant role in dealing with the class imbalance

 At the start of my internship, I was provided with a clinical dataset which had 2 columns which corresponded to 2 concepts and another column which corresponds to the relation between the 2 concepts.
 The task was to build a model that could extract the relation between any 2 concepts.
 So I basically treated it as a next word prediction problem where the 2 concepts are given to the model and the model predicts the corresponding relation.
 However, after doing EDA, I found out that the data was highly imbalanced which hampered the ability to achieve great performance on this data.

 Overview of my approach to tackle imbalance